-The setup configuration registers allow the user to select the output coding of the ADC by selecting between bipolar mode and unipolar mode.
+The setup configuration registers allow the user to select the output coding of the ADC by selecting between bipolar and unipolar.
 In bipolar mode, the ADC accepts negative differential input voltages, and the output coding is offset binary.
 In unipolar mode, the ADC accepts only positive differential voltages, and the coding is straight binary.
 In either case, the input voltage must be within the AVDD1/AVSS supply voltages.
-The user can select the reference source using these registers.
+The user can select the reference source using this register.
 Three options are available: an internal 2.5 V reference, an external reference connected between the REF+ and REF- pins, or AVDD1 - AVSS.
-The analog input and reference input buffers can also be enabled or disabled using these registers.
+The analog input and reference input buffers can also be enabled or disabled using this register.